LVermunt92/YogaFuelPlan/replit.md

 # Overview
 This full-stack meal planning application generates personalized weekly meal plans based on user activity levels and dietary preferences.
 Its purpose is to provide a comprehensive, adaptable solution for healthy meal planning, enhancing healthy eating habits globally and addressing the market potential for personalized nutrition solutions by optimizing user experience and nutritional value.
+The project aims to provide a comprehensive and adaptable solution for healthy meal planning, enhancing healthy eating habits globally.

 # User Preferences
 Preferred communication style: Simple, everyday language.